nthewara/nthewara-blog/content/posts/AzureExtendedZonevWAN/index.md

 - VPN Gateway

-For this blog post, we'll 3rd scenario where a customer already has Virtual WAN environment and looking to establish connectivity to Extended Zones
+For this blog post, we'll cover 3rd scenario where a customer already has Virtual WAN environment and looking to establish connectivity to Extended Zones

 ## Configuration